 Happy anniversary to me!
 Well, to me and Of Houses and Trees that is.
 It’s been one year today since I redesigned and relaunched my little blog at ofhousesandtrees.com and boy have I learned a lot in those 365 days.
 (I also had a second child within that timeframe, which is sort of a big deal.)
 Technically Of Houses and Trees (nickname – OHaT) will be five years old on October 19 of this year because that’s when I officially started posting on my Blogger site.

-Back then, I secretly hoped people would stumble upon it, read it, love it, yet I really didn’t do anything to draw them in and for the most part just blogged for myself.
+Back then, I secretly hoped people would simply stumble upon it.
+They’d read it, love it, subscribe.
+Yet I really didn’t do anything to draw them in and for the most part just blogged for myself.
 I still do that, but now I also blog for you!
 So here are the top five favourite blog posts that received the most visits since March 31, 2016.
 If you missed them the first time around please give them a visit.
 If you’ve already read them, maybe give them another once-over and also some comment lovin’.
 I have a lot of fun and exciting, but also informative, things planned for the upcoming year.
 Thanks for sticking around so far!
 I appreciate it more than I can say.

 5. Homemade Garden Fertilizer